teweldemat/funcscript/docs/developers/fs-package.md

 # FuncScript Packages

 FuncScript packages compose a FuncScript program from separate expressions that are organized hierarchically (for example, files and folders in a repository).
-A package is a tree of expressions—folders, helper bindings, and executable leaves—and the resolver simply serves that tree to the runtime.  `loadPackage(resolver, provider?)` walks that tree, generates a FuncScript program, and evaluates it with the same runtime used by `evaluate` and `test`.
+A package is a tree of expressions—folders, helper bindings, and executable leaves—and the resolver simply serves that tree to the runtime.  `loadPackage(resolver, provider?, traceHook?)` walks that tree, generates a FuncScript program, and evaluates it with the same runtime used by `evaluate` and `test`.
+Omit the optional parameters to use the default data provider and skip tracing.

 ## Resolver Contract